theislab/deepflow/README.md

 # Reconstructing cell cycle and disease progression using deep learning
 This code contains the neural network implementation from the nature communication manuscript NCOMMS-16-25447A.

+## Access the data
+The data is hosted at https://data.broadinstitute.org/bbbc/.

 ## Running the code.
 To reproduce the results from the publication, change the PATH2MXNET variable in generate_record_files.sh to your mxnet home folder and run: